Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Acknowledgements

-This work was supported in part by the Natural Science Foundation of Shenzhen (No. JCYJ20230807111604008, No. JCYJ20240813112007010), the Natural Science Foundation of Guangdong Province (No. 2024A1515010003), National Key Research and Development Program of China (No. 2022YFB4701400) and Cross-disciplinary Fund for Research and Innovation of Tsinghua SIGS (No. JC2024002).
+This work was partially supported by the China Postdoctoral Science Foundation under Grant No. 2025M781490, the Natural Science Foundation of Shenzhen under Grant Nos.
+JCYJ20230807111604008 and JCYJ20240813112007010, the Natural Science Foundation of Guangdong Province under Grant No. 2024A1515010003 and National Key Research and Development Program of China under Grant No. 2022YFB4701400.